Tejas-H5/Calculator/Readme.md

 - Grouping things with braces
 - Negative numbers (new)
     - yeah I forgot to add this the first time around
+- Builtin functions
+    - `sin cos tan ceil floor .....`
 ### What do I want to add next?
-- Parse error
-    - Something like `error parsing at line l character c`
-- Functions
-    - `sin cos tan ceil floor .....`

 - Times
     - like `1:20am` and then we can add/subtract them to get durations and such
     - Also dates
+- Custom functions
+- Hex, binary, custom base numbers
 - Big numbers. unlimited size numbers. and manually implement arithmetic
-- Hex, binary, custom base numbers
+    - Might just yoink someone else's library for this.
+I can't be bothered
 - Variables, loops, conditionals
 - Vectors, matrices
 - Some way to draw things